thomas-marquis/genkit-mistral/CONTRIBUTE.md

 # Contribute

 ### Code structure

 - mistral/ — Genkit plugin wiring (models, embedders, mapping between Genkit and Mistral)
-- mistralclient/ — Low-level HTTP client for Mistral (chat, embeddings, retries, rate limiting)
+- mistralclient/ — Low-level HTTP client for Mistral (chat, embeddings, retries, rate limiting).
+No genkit notion must be used here.
+In other words, this package must be genkit agnostic.
 - internal/ — Small helpers and test fixtures
 - scripts/ — Local and CI helpers